tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - Lenders that provide hard money loans are often referred to as hard money lenders.
 These loans are not insured by the Federal Housing Administration (FHA), which is why they’re referred to as hard money.
 Lenders that provide these loans may be difficult to locate, but BiggerPockets. com has a directory of hard money lenders for you to contact.

 - Hard money loans are provided by banks and other lending institutions, and they are meant for investors who want to buy property and fix it up, and then sell it at a profit.
 Hard money loans have low interest rates and no down payments.

-- Many investors see the benefit of using hard money when flipping a house, but what about landlords and buy-and-hold investors.
-Should they ignore hard money.
-Buy-and-hold investors can definitely take advantage of certain strategies for using hard money in the right situations.

 - After the market collapsed in 2008, the author was unable to sell his house.
 With the help of a hard money lender, he was able to pay off the lender in full and refinanced the home through a conventional bank, obtaining an 80 percent loan to value.